Humbedooh/kif/README.md

 - Age of process
 - State of process (running, waiting, zombie etc)

-and act accordingly, either running a custom command (such as restarting a service) or kill it with any preferred signal.
+and act accordingly, either running a custom command (such as restarting a service) or killing it with any preferred signal.

 See [kif.sample.yaml](kif.sample.yaml) for example configuration.